-Provide a list of questions
+Provide a list of questions to candidates during interview

 All interviewers need to be prepared with a set of questions that will elicit critical, objective, and fact-based feedback from the interviewee.
 There are a few key things to keep in mind when it comes to questions.

 - The questions should focus on the skills and experience relevant to the job.